agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Get Display Value

-To get a control’s display value, use this code:
+To get a control's display value, use this code:

 ```javascript
 DialogsEngine.getDisplayValue(<controlName>);